EvansWinner/evanswinner.github.io/index.md

 I don't normally condone the use of the words
 "tweet" or especially "meme."
-But I am too lazy to here to otherwise.
+But I am too lazy to here do otherwise.
-I am just starting this, so it is, we we used to say on Web 1.0, "Under construction."
+I am just starting this, so it is, as we used to say on Web 1.0, "Under construction."